-For the year ended December 31, 2021, the Corporation had general and administrative expenditures of \$1,818 versus \$1,902 the year earlier, for a positive variance of \$84 or 4.4%.
-Management believes that the costs for the current year are in line with operating costs for a private company focused on its operations and mineral exploration.
+For the year ended December 31, 2022, the Corporation had general and administrative expenditures of \$158,787 versus \$1,818 the year earlier, for a negative variance of \$156,969.
+The significant increase is due to Corporation's going public transaction and now being fully funded to carry-out its business plan.

-For the year ended December 31, 2021, the Corporation had mineral exploration expenditures of \$90,981 versus \$93,360 the year earlier, for a positive variance of \$2,379 or 2.6%.
-Management believes that these costs will increase once it has completed its listing process and is properly funded to further its exploration and evaluation programs.
+For the year ended December 31, 2022, the Corporation had mineral exploration expenditures of \$260,481 versus \$90,981 the year earlier, for a negative variance of \$169,500 or 186.3%.
+As expected, these costs increased subsequent to going public as the Corporation successfully completed its financing in order to invest in its exploration and evaluation programs.
+Management expects to continue to significantly invest in its exploration properties and seek to expand its properties when such opportunities arise.

-For the year ended December 31, 2021, the Corporation had operating expenditures of \$152,518 versus \$102,500 the year earlier, for a negative variance of \$50,018 or 48.8%.
-Management believes that these costs will increase once it has completed its listing process and is properly funded to further its exploration and evaluation programs.
+For the year ended December 31, 2022, the Corporation had operating expenditures of \$242,968 versus \$152,518 the year earlier, for a negative variance of \$90,450 or 59.3%.
+The increase is linked to the transition from a private company to that of a public company properly funded and carrying-out its business plan to further its exploration and evaluation programs.

-For the year ended December 31, 2021, the Corporation had professional expenditures of \$250,572 versus \$200,173 the year earlier, for a negative variance of \$50,399 or 25.2%.
-Management believes that this expense shall decrease significantly once it has completed its listing.
+For the year ended December 31, 2022, the Corporation had professional expenditures of \$98,377 versus \$250,572 the year earlier, for a positive variance of \$152,195 or 60.7%.
+As expected this expense decrease upon completing its listing.